- Who We Are

 Climate Change Resilience

-An innovative GCC project in the Borana region of Ethiopia is working to increase pastoralist communities economic and social resilience to climate change.
-The program is focusing on strengthening community governance structures and local peace centers as well as improving and sharing best practices for resolving natural-resource scarcity conflicts.
+For example, innovative GCC projects in three countries in the Horn of Africa are working to increase pastoralist communities economic and social resilience to climate change.
+The programs are focused on strengthening community governance structures and local peace centers as well as improving and sharing best practices for resolving natural-resource scarcity conflicts.